Xeeynamo/ff7-decomp/CONTRIBUTING.md

 When opening a Pull Request, please ensure that:

-* ‼️ Your changes are clearly described.
-* ‼️ The purpose of the changes is explained.
 * Your approach can be justified.
-* ‼️ Your commit messages accurately describe the changes.
 * You understand and can explain the code you are submitting.
 * You are prepared to take responsibility for the submitted changes.